-- Except as noted below, this ASRE conforms with International Standard on Review Engagements ISRE 2400 Engagements to Review Financial Statements, issued by the International Auditing and Assurance Standards Board of the International Federation of Accountants.
-The main differences between this ASRE and ISRE 2400 are: - ASRE 2405 includes the following mandatory requirements and related explanatory guidance paragraphs that are not in ISRE 2400: - ♦ This ASRE applies to a review of historical financial information, other than a financial report (paragraph 1). - Where in rare and exceptional circumstances, factors outside the assurance practitioner's control prevent the assurance practitioner from complying with a relevant mandatory requirement of this ASRE, the assurance practitioner shall: - if possible, perform appropriate alternative procedures; and - (b) document in the working papers: - (i) the circumstances surrounding the inability to comply; - (ii) the reasons for the inability to comply; and - (iii) justification of how alternative procedures achieve the objectives of the mandatory requirement.
+Except as noted below, this ASRE conforms, to the extent described above, with International Standard on Review Engagements ISRE 2400 Engagements to Review Financial Statements issued by the International Auditing and Assurance Standards Board (IAASB), an independent standard-setting board of the International Federation of Accountants (IFAC).
+The main differences between this ASRE and ISRE 2400 are:

+- ASRE 2405 includes the following mandatory Requirements and related Explanatory Guidance paragraphs that are not in ISRE 2400: - This ASRE applies to a review of historical financial information, other than a financial report (paragraph 1).

+- Where in rare and exceptional circumstances, factors outside the assurance practitioner's control prevent the assurance practitioner from complying with a relevant mandatory requirement of this ASRE, the assurance practitioner shall: - if possible, perform appropriate alternative procedures; and - (b) document in the working papers: - (i) the circumstances surrounding the inability to comply; - (ii) the reasons for the inability to comply; and - (iii) justification of how alternative procedures achieve the objectives of the mandatory requirement.